-The good news is that there is such a variety of exercise and fitness options that everyone should be able to find something that is enjoyable and effective.
+The good news is that the wide variety of exercise and fitness options ensures that nearly everyone can find a routine that is enjoyable and effective.

 Strong core muscles reduce stress on your spine

 Strong core muscles—which include your abdomen, back, and pelvic muscles—help support and hold up your spine.
 This reduces the pressure on your discs, soft tissues, and joints; which in turn may bring relief from your lower back pain.

 Unlike the muscles in your legs and arms, which are exercised by your everyday activities, your core muscles don’t get much of a workout from daily movements.
 So they need to be targeted with specific core exercises to stay strong.

 In addition to strong core muscles, many lower back conditions can benefit from daily hamstring stretches, as tight hamstring muscles increase the stress on your lower back.

 Watch: Seated Chair Hamstring Stretch for Low Back Pain Relief Video

 Walking is a gentle exercise for your lower back

 Exercise walking has many benefits—it helps build strength in muscle groups that hold your body upright, brings nutrients to the spinal structures, improves flexibility, and encourages the production of pain-fighting endorphins.
 Perhaps best of all, it can also limit recurrences of lower back pain and reduce the intensity of lower back pain flare-ups.

 Walking is also relatively gentle—meaning it has minimal impact on your spine.
 This is in contrast to exercises such as running, which can cause significant jarring to your spine.